vincentlaguna/TCPIP_Implementation/README.md

 # TCPIP_Implementation
 Repository created for Udemy Couse "TCP/IP Stack Implementation in C - Part A"

-Status as of 05-08-2021:
+Status as of 05-16-2021:
-- Need to finish assignment 4
-- Implementation of CLI library (Need to update to next revision in course)
+- Implementation of CLI library: At appendix E Section 2.155
 - Assignment 3 = Completed 4-23-2021
 - Ready to dive back into the next section of the course -> Complete Assignment 3
 - Branching into some Linked-List review and including an optional LL library alternative to GLthreads